 The main causes of abnormal propulsion of food are movement (motility) disorders of the esophagus.
 The most common disorders include

 Doctors use various methods to diagnose movement disorders of the esophagus.
 Methods include endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more with biopsies, barium swallow x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
-Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
+Standard x-rays (plain x-rays) do not require any special preparation ( see Plain X-Rays).
 These x-rays usually can show a blockage or paralysis... read more , manometry Manometry Manometry is measurement of pressure within various parts of the digestive tract.
 People must not eat or drink anything after midnight before the test.
 In this test, a flexible tube with pressure... read more , and acid reflux tests Acid-Related and Reflux-Related Tests Acid-related and reflux-related tests are used mainly to diagnose acid reflux into the esophagus (the hollow tube that leads from the throat to the stomach).
-Tests may use a monitor on a small... read more , and impedance planimetry Diagnosis The esophagus (the hollow tube that leads from the throat to the stomach) can be narrowed or completely obstructed (blocked).
-In most cases, the cause is Progression of an injury to the esophagus... read more .
+Tests may use a monitor on a small... read more , and impedance planimetry Impedance Testing Impedance testing is a new type of test that uses a probe that inflates a balloon inside the esophagus and measures how much pressure it takes to expand it a certain amount.
+An esophagus that... read more .

 Treatment of abnormal propulsion of food depends on the cause.